samergul/EmployeeMangementSystem/How-to-backport-changes-from-Dynamite-2013-to-Dynamite-2010.md

 The Dynamite-2010 project is a fork of the main Dynamite project which targets SP2010 and .NET 3.5.
 This legacy version offers you both VS2010 and VS2012 solutions (to allow developers stuck on an older VS to contribute in spite of that)

 Bleeding-edge development usually occurs in the main Dynamite project.
-If we want to share some of these new changes with the 2010 version, we need to back-port these changes in a granular fashion (in order to avoid merging into the 2010 version code which is .NET 4.5-specific - things like async/await, etc.).
+If we want to share some of these new changes with the 2010 version, we need to backport these changes in a granular fashion (in order to avoid merging into the 2010 version code which is .NET 4.5-specific - things like async/await, etc.).

 ###Step 1: apply your changes on the main Dynamite project's develop branch